isamul/normGraph/README.md

 # Companion Repository to the Masters Thesis "Natural Language Processing for Standards"

 This repository contains the source code of the base application logic without the dedicated UI, as well as a few helper notebooks for the data ingetion process and benchmark.
+The web-app implementation *normAI* with a dedicated UI is available in a separate repository [here](https://github.com/isamul/normAI).

 ## NormGraph base application